 In the suit, Heinemann — in charge of the department's Northern District — claims she was passed over for the Investigations Manager job, which she would traditionally have gotten as the most experienced lieutenant.

-Before conducting interviews, Siri used a sexual term to tell other command officers he had already made up his mind, according to the
+Before conducting interviews, Siri used a sexual term to tell other command officers he had already made up his mind, according to the suit.

 When another captain reported the comment to Livingston, the chief told that captain to drop the matter, according to the suit.

 Coon, the city attorney, said Heinemann "has received several promotions, as well as many advantageous work assignments and training opportunities."

 Heinemann, who has been with the department since 1988, was one of eight women who sued the department in the late 1990s for sexual harassment.
 The group won a $1.25 million settlement in 1998.
 The situation improved for a few years after the settlement, but has since gone downhill, said Stan Casper, Heinemann's attorney both in the 1990s and now.

 "Lt.
 Heinemann felt that she had no options," Casper said.
 "She has been trying to work within the system and tolerate many of the discriminatory practices ... she simply couldn't take it any more."